 17. Vampires Will Never Hurt You

-Before the big-budget and high-production videos My Chemical Romance have come to be known for, there was the band’s first batch of DIY videos.
-Vampires Will Never Hurt You, MCR’s first, shows the band in their early days (look how young they look!
-Ray has short hair!), and while it may not have had the scale of their later videos, it still proves that the band had the same level of ambition.
+Before the high-production videos My Chemical Romance came to be known for, there was their first batch of DIY videos.
+Vampires Will Never Hurt You – their first – shows MCR in their early days (look how young they look!
+Ray Toro has short hair!), and while it may not have had the scale of their later videos, it still proves that the band had the same level of ambition.
 Gerard was still very much the same performer he’s always been, energetic and expressive, while the video also introduces viewers to the Demolition Lovers, characters who would pop up again and again throughout the band’s career.

-Another early video, Honey, This Mirror Isn’t Big Enough for the Two of Us showed off My Chem’s knack for writing storylines.
+Another early effort, Honey, This Mirror Isn’t Big Enough For The Two Of Us showed off My Chem’s knack for writing storylines.
 This video tells a complete and surprising narrative with a shocking twist, all in the span of three minutes, based at least in part on the 1999 Japanese horror film Audition.
-The result is super-chilling and creepy, with captivating performances and a compelling plot, though due to where MCR were at when it was made, it fans only a hint of what My Chem was capable of.
+The result is super-chilling and creepy, with captivating performances and a compelling plot, though due to where MCR were at when it was made, it’s merely a glimpse at what they were capable of…

-While the original I’m Not Okay (I Promise) was quickly eclipsed by the later, ‘official’ video the band did for the same song, it is great to see footage of MCR being themselves before they got big.
-The first I’m Not Okay video gives an insight into the lives of young My Chemical Romance — complete with tour buses, action figures and drawings — while the live footage montage provides viewers with the powerful vibe of an early My Chem show.
-The highlight, though, is almost certainly the baby photos of Gerard and Mikey, which will have even casual fans cooing with glee.
+While the original I’m Not Okay (I Promise) was quickly eclipsed by the later ‘official’ video the band did for the same song, it is great to see footage of MCR being themselves before they got big.
+The first I’m Not Okay video gives an insight into the lives of young My Chemical Romance – complete with tour buses, action figures and drawings – while the live footage montage provides viewers with the powerful vibe of an early show.
+The highlight, though, is almost certainly the baby photos of Gerard and Mikey, which will have even the most casual of fan cooing with glee.

 14. Fake Your Death

-Fake Your Death, released shortly after the band announced their break-up, was for a previously-unreleased song that felt a little odd seeing as the band were parting ways (and which led fans to speculate about MCR’s eventual return).
+Fake Your Death, released shortly after My Chem announced their break-up, was for a previously-unreleased song that felt a little odd seeing as the band were parting ways (and which led fans to speculate about MCR’s eventual return).
 The video features what was then a heart-breaking montage of clips from My Chemical Romance’s music videos and behind-the-scenes footage, looking back at what we all thought would be the entirety of their career.
-Back then, it was a way of saying goodbye to the band; today, it allows fans to look back at the band’s history, growth, and eventual reunion.
+Back then, it was a way of saying goodbye; today, it allows fans to look back at their history, growth, and eventual reunion.

 13. Planetary (GO!)

-The Kids From Yesterday is arguably My Chemical Romance’s best live video, incorporating footage from across the band’s career (including from the original video for I’m Not Okay) in a brilliant and heart warming nod to the title.
-Watching this footage lets fans see the band grow up and turn into the Killjoys, slowly transitioning from vans and clubs to festivals and arenas.
+The Kids From Yesterday is arguably My Chemical Romance’s best live video, incorporating footage from across their career (including from the original video for I’m Not Okay) in a brilliant and heartwarming nod to the title.
+Watching this footage lets fans see their heroes grow up and turn into the Killjoys, slowly transitioning from vans and clubs to festivals and arenas.
 It’s a powerful examination of who My Chem are and where they’ve been, outside of all the costumes and concepts.

 10. Famous Last Words

 This theatrical Black Parade-era video was also probably the most dangerous to create.
-The band filmed Famous Last Words straight after Welcome to the Black Parade, with MCR playing the track in their Black Parade costumes, surrounded by flames, with the iconic Welcome to the Black Parade float burning in the background.
+The band filmed Famous Last Words straight after Welcome To The Black Parade, with MCR playing the track in their costumes, surrounded by flames, with the iconic float burning in the background.
 During the shoot, Gerard tore the ligaments in his ankle and drummer Bob Bryar sustained third-degree burns on his leg, which led to gangrene and a blood infection.
 Thankfully, both recovered from their injuries, and the story of the video’s creation now stands as an example of the lengths to which the band would go for their work.

 9. Desolation Row